Party of Communists of the Republic of Moldova: Ideology

 According to Art.
 1 of its statute adopted in 2008, the PCRM is the "lawful successor and heir of the Communist Party of Moldova both in terms of ideas and traditions."
 While officially espousing a Marxist-Leninist communist doctrine, there is debate over their policies.
 In 2009, The Economist considered it a centre-right party, communist-in-name only.
 Romanian political scientist Vladimir Tismăneanu posits that the party is not communist in the classical sense because of the many changes since the dissolution of the Soviet Union, but it is the clear successor to the Communist Party of Moldova, and not something foreign to it, for its Soviet nostalgia.

 For its latest period of governance, the PCRM has outlined a new quality of life, economic modernisation, European integration, and consolidation of the society as goals for the country.
 During the party's time in government, the party has adopted pro-Russian policies, while remaining committed to European integration.
 Despite being known for gaining most of its support from pensioners, since 2009 it also started to attract more votes from young people and adopting a populist outlook, which was downplayed during the PCRM's time in government but has resurfaced at the opposition and extra-parliamentary level.
 In contrast to social populist parties, some of which combine left-wing policies on welfare with nationalist stances, while its main ideology continues to be Marxism–Leninism and European socialism.

-The party is known for its Moldovenist position, supporting the existence of Moldovan language and ethnicity.
+The party is the ideological successor of the Unity Movement for Equality in Rights.
+It is known for its Moldovenist position, supporting the existence of Moldovan language and ethnicity.
 The party considers 28 June 1940 as "the day Moldova was liberated by the Soviet Union from the Romanian occupation".
 For these reasons, part of the press (such as journalist Oleg Serebrian) described the party as anti-Romanian.